The Minnesota River - Yellow Medicine River watershed is one of the 13 major watersheds in the Minnesota River Basin.

 - Minnesota River bacteria TMDL and strategies report

 - Hawk Creek Watershed TMDL (wq-iw7-43e) (EPA approval 11/20/2017)

 - Hawk Creek Watershed TMDL: EPA approval letter (wq-iw7-43g)

 - Hawk Creek Watershed WRAPS (wq-ws4-29a) (MPCA approval 9/11/2017)

-- Hawk Creek Watershed Restoration and Protection Strategies report summary (wq-ws4-29b)
+- Summary of the Hawk Creek Watershed WRAPS report (wq-ws4-29b)

 - Yellow Medicine River Watershed TMDL (wq-iw7-41e) (EPA approval 3/28/2017)